learnbyexample/scripting_course/Linux_curated_resources.md

 * [Bash Guide](https://mywiki.wooledge.org/BashGuide) — aspires to teach good practice techniques for using Bash, and writing simple scripts
 * [Bash Scripting Tutorial](https://ryanstutorials.net/bash-scripting-tutorial/) — solid foundation in how to write Bash scripts, to get the computer to do complex, repetitive tasks for you
-* [bash-handbook](https://github.com/denysdovhan/bash-handbook) — for those who want to learn Bash without diving in too deeply
+* [Bash Handbook](https://github.com/denysdovhan/bash-handbook) — for those who want to learn Bash without diving in too deeply
 * [Serious Shell Programming](https://freebsdfrau.gitbook.io/serious-shell-programming/) — focuses on POSIX-compliant Bourne Shell for portability

 ### Scripting companion